Do not yet make the point. The point does not exist. But please contemplate what is before the point….

 You want to create, to start, to begin the journey, to make a mark.
 You really want to express!
 But you must first choose a place to begin, and a direction to go.
-Because once you select your origin point – there is no going back – your point will immediately activate and create the FIRST dimension.
-A line is being drawn.
+Because once you select your origin point – there is no going back – your point will immediately activate and evolve into the FIRST dimension.

 Please take a moment before you place your point.
-You must first conceive exactly where your point begins, and which direction it is going.
+First conceive exactly where your point begins, and which direction it is going.

 I am waiting for you to choose your origin.